mwalbers1/Data-Analytics-Bootcamp/school-district-analysis/README.md

 ## Overview
 The analysis of standardized test scores for a school district will help in making strategic decisions regarding future school budgets and priorities.
 A potential issue of dishonesty arose with the 9th grade scores for Thomas High School.
 This analysis will first remove the 9th grade scores for Thomas High School (THS) and the statistical metrics will be recalculated against this changed dataset.
 The new results will be compared to the original analysis that was performed on all grade levels (9th through 12th grades).
 Then the metrics for the math and reading and overall passing percentages will be calculated based on 10th to 12th grade scores from Thomas High School.

 The original analysis is in the [PyCitySchools_Challenge_testing notebook](PyCitySchools_Challenge_testing.ipynb).
-The new analysis (current notebook) makes comparisons between the original and new statistical metrics calculated in this notebook.
+The new analysis is in the [PyCitySchools_Challenge notebook](PyCitySchools_Challenge.ipynb).

 ## Results
-Show the effect on School District and Summary analysis after changing Thomas High School 9th grade scores to NaNs.
+Show the effect on School District and School Summary analysis after changing Thomas High School 9th grade scores to NaNs ("Not a Number").

 ### School District

-The following four changes in school district analysis occurred as a result of replacing 9th grade scores for Thomas High School with NaNs.
+The following four changes in the school district analysis occurred as a result of replacing 9th grade scores for Thomas High School with NaNs.

 <ins>School District Metrics affected</ins>

 - **Average Math Score**<br/>
-    The `Average Math Score` decreased by 0.1% from 79.0 to 78.9 on the School district report
+    The `Average Math Score` decreased by 0.1% from 79.0 to 78.9

 - **% Passing Math**<br/>
-    The `% Passing Math` on the School district report changed by 0.2%
+    The `% Passing Math` on the School district report declined by 0.2%

 - **% Passing Reading**<br/>
-    The `% Passing Reading` on the School district report changed by 0.1%
+    The `% Passing Reading` declined by 0.1%

 - **% Overall Passing**<br/>
     The `% Overall Passing` score at the School district level decreased by 0.3%.
 It may not appear as a big change.
-But 0.3% of the total budget amount of $24,649,428 is $73,948 dollars which is significant if the total budget calculation is calculated based on the `% Overall Passing` metric.
+But 0.3% of the total budget amount of $24,649,428 is $73,948 dollars which is significant if the total budget calculation is based on the `% Overall Passing` metric.

 **School District metrics <ins>before</ins> changes to the data**